 Products for sale on Amazon with videos have had an advantage over other products for many years.
-Now that Amazon is opening up video for 3rd party sellers, it is important to know a few things before you start creating video.
+Now that Amazon is opening up video for 3rd party sellers, more people are asking us how to create a product video for Amazon.
+It is important to know a few things before you start creating a video.
 A product video on Amazon is not taking your photos and making a photo slideshow.
 That doesn’t provide any value for the viewer.
 Yes, photos are important.
 We love product photos.
 We even offer product photography services.
 While they are the first thing people see in your Amazon listing, they are not a video.
 Video allows people to see how your product looks as light moves across it and as people interact with it.
 Video helps the viewer understand the size of your product in relation to the items around it.
 Done properly, it also helps people see themselves using your product.
 We have helped a lot of brands, both big and small, create product videos for use on Amazon and other online retailers.
 The following are some of the things we have learned.

 Having the product in an environment where the product would actually be used is important.
 However, if you don’t have the budget for a real environment, also called lifestyle video, having people in your video interacting with your product is the next best thing.
 Having your product alone on a white background doesn’t help the viewer as much as seeing it in the real world does.